Kristen Gilbert: Career and murders

 William Boutelle, a psychiatrist who served as chief of staff at the Northampton VAMC, has theorized that she created emergency medical crisis situations to display her proficiency as a nurse.
-At the trial, prosecutors said she used a large kitchen knife in an assault in Greenfield, Massachusetts in January or February 1988.
-Prosecutors said she tried twice to murder a person by poison in November 1995.
-Prosecutors said that Gilbert tried to poison a patient at the VA hospital on January 28, 1996, and that she caused a medical emergency by removing a patient's breathing tube at the VA hospital on January 30, 1994.

-Prosecutors said that Gilbert abandoned a patient undergoing cardiac arrest on November 9, 1995, and then asked another nurse to accompany her on a check of patients.
-Prosecutors said she waited until her colleague independently spotted the patient's difficulty before raising an alarm.
-Gilbert forced an untrained colleague to use cardiac defibrillation paddles on a patient during a medical emergency on November 17, 1995, by refusing to use the equipment herself.
-Prosecutors said Gilbert threatened the life of at least one person verbally and physically in July 1996.
-While working as a home health aide before becoming a registered nurse and about eight years before her VAMC crimes, Gilbert deliberately scalded a mentally handicapped child with hot bath water.
+At the trial, prosecutors described a history of violence, alleging that she had used a large kitchen knife in an assault in Greenfield, Massachusetts in January or February 1988, caused a medical emergency by removing a patient's breathing tube at the VA hospital on January 30, 1994, and twice tried to murder a person by poison in November 1995.
+Prosecutors also alleged that Gilbert abandoned a patient undergoing cardiac arrest on November 9, 1995, and then asked another nurse to accompany her on a check of patients, waiting until her colleague independently spotted the patient's difficulty before raising an alarm, and, on November 17, 1995, forced an untrained colleague to use cardiac defibrillation paddles on a patient during a medical emergency by refusing to use the equipment herself.
+Prosecutors further alleged that Gilbert tried to poison a patient at the VA hospital on January 28, 1996, and threatened the life of at least one person verbally and physically in July 1996.
+While working as a home health aide before becoming a registered nurse, and about eight years before her VAMC crimes, Gilbert deliberately scalded a mentally handicapped child with hot bath water.

 On March 14, 2001, a federal jury convicted Gilbert on three counts of first-degree murder, one count of second-degree murder and two counts of attempted murder.
-Though Massachusetts does not have capital punishment, her crimes were committed on federal property and thus subject to the death penalty.
+Though Massachusetts does not have capital punishment at the state level, her crimes were committed on federal property and thus tried in federal court and subject to the federal death penalty.
 Prosecutors, in an attempt to secure a penalty of death, sought to admit evidence of aggravating factors during the penalty phase, including Gilbert's 1998 conviction for the bomb threat; the defense introduced evidence of mitigating factors, including the well-being of Gilbert's two children.